Neural Bayes estimators for censored inference with peaks-over-threshold models: Simulation studies

 \subsection{Varying censoring threshold}

 We now investigate the amortised nature of NBEs, in particular their efficiency in handling variable censoring levels using a single estimator (trained only once); we constrain our focus to censoring levels $\tau \in [0.85,0.95]$, which is the typical range for such values in applications of spatial peaks-over-threshold models, and set $K=125,000$ training samples throughout.
 We consider inference for the IMSP and HW processes, defined over the $16\times 16$ grid $\mathcal{S}$, as considered in Section~\ref{sec:sim_fixed_FL} and with the same priors on their respective parameter sets.
-Two estimators, accommodating variable $\tau$, are constructed using the scheme described in Section~\ref{sec:NBE_Vary}: the ``$\tau$ random'' NBE is trained with $\pi_\tau$ in \eqref{eq:Bayesrisk2} taken to be a $\mbox{Unif}(0.85,0.95)$ prior; the ``$\tau$ sequence'' NBE is trained by constructing a regular $K$-sequence $\{0.85,\dots,0.95\}$ and assigning each unique value to one of the $K$ training replicate sets.
-For testing, we construct $1000$ parameter sets with a fixed $\tau$ drawn randomly from $\mbox{Unif}(0.85,0.95)$ and for comparison, we also train a NBE for this fixed $\tau$ (as in Section~\ref{sec:sim_fixed}), denoted the ``$\tau$-fixed" NBE.
-The marginal test risk is compared across the three different estimators, with the test value of $\tau$ being $0.893$ and $0.919$ for the IMSP and HW process, respectively.
-Note that the training model parameter sets are the same across each of the three NBEs.
-The NBE architecture for $\tau$-fixed is given in Table~\ref{tab:CNN_arch}; the NBE architecture for the NBEs with variable $\tau$ differ slightly to Table~\ref{tab:CNN_arch}, with an input dimension of $[257]$ in their first dense layer.
-We tested different choices of $\{F_*(\cdot),c^*_\tau\}$ for the different NBEs and processes: for the IMSP, the best estimators used $F_*\sim \mbox{Exp}(1)$, and $c^*_\tau$ equal to 0, $F_*^{-1}(\tau)$ and $-F_*^{-1}(\tau)$ for the $\tau$-random, $\tau$-sequence and $\tau$-fixed NBEs, respectively; for the HW process, the best estimators used $F_*\sim \mbox{Pareto}(1)$, and $c^*_\tau=F_*^{-1}(\tau)$ for the $\tau$-random NBE and $c^*_\tau=0$, otherwise.
-This and similar results from Section~\ref{sec:sim_fixed} suggest that, for optimality of an NBE, the choice of the standard marginal distribution function $F_*(\cdot)$ is important and often specific to the process; however, we found little agreement amongst the optimal choices for $c_\tau^*$.
-For a given $F_*(\cdot)$, we note that we observed only minor differences in the marginal risk estimates for different $c_\tau^*$, and so it is likely that the choice of the latter is arbitrary and bears negligible impact on the quality of our estimator.
+An estimator, accommodating variable $\tau$, is constructed using the scheme described in Section~\ref{sec:NBE_Vary}: the ``$\tau$-random'' NBE is trained by sampling $\tau$ from a ${\rm Unif}(0.85,0.95)$ prior.
+For testing, we construct $1000$ parameter sets with a fixed $\tau$ drawn randomly from ${\rm Unif}(0.85,0.95)$ and for comparison, we also train a NBE for this fixed $\tau$ (as in Section~\ref{sec:sim_fixed}), denoted the ``$\tau$-fixed" NBE.
+The marginal test risk is compared across the two different estimators, with the test value of $\tau$ being $0.893$ and $0.919$ for the IMSP and HW process, respectively.
+Note that the training parameter sets are the same across both types of NBE.
+The NBE architecture for $\tau$-fixed is given in Table~\ref{tab:CNN_arch}; the NBE architecture for $\tau$-random differs slightly to Table~\ref{tab:CNN_arch}, with an input dimension of $257$ in the first dense layer.